Who Should Read This Book

 In the last chapter, the author states that individuals’ exaggeration of their abilities and unfounded confidence in their future success (optimistic bias) as the main driver behind capitalism.

-The final chapter is also about optimistic people and their belief in their superior abilities to forecast the future.
+The final chapter is also about optimistic people and their belief in their ability to forecast the future.
 It is also about entrepreneurs and how they evaluate (or ignore) risks, obstacles, competition, and the role of luck in their success or failure.

 Part 4 of this book discusses the topic of choices, or how people evaluate prospects and losses.

-This method has been used throughout the book and is an excellent way of keeping the reader engaged.
+This method is used throughout the book and is an excellent way of keeping the reader engaged.

 First, the author presents you with a question in the form of choice, and you probably take a few moments to ponder the answer before the author explains what most people generally choose.
 He then explains why the choice seems irrational when analysed using older frameworks and theories.
 I found this technique captivating as it allows the reader to participate in the experiments.